 Students will have access to the seminars that individual research groups or groups with common areas of interest organise for their own members and others.
+There is a weekly seminar at the Sir William Dunn School of Pathology during term-time, which all graduate students are expected to attend.
 Students will also have access to other departmental seminars and colloquia.